romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When setting up code scanning in a GitHub repository using CodeQL, which of the following programming languages are supported?
+Q: When setting up code scanning in a GitHub repository using CodeQL, which of the following programming languages are supported?
 <details><summary>Show the answer</summary><p>

 - **JavaScript/TypeScript**